|

 “prettiest” girls in 5th

-grade—and what the fuck is that based on?
+grade — and what the fuck is that based on?

-It’s not like when you’re 11,
+not like when you’re 11,

 you talk about other 11-year-olds having